ljstaib/news-analyzer/README.md

 - A user can now reset their password using the interface (5/3)
   - Created "resetpass.html"
   - Checks if passwords match, if password is from 8-256 characters, if user exists
+- 5/4
+  - Fixed bug with newsfeed analyzer that would cause searches to not show up
+  - Improved styling on the home screen

 # HW2 Status - HW2
 Phase 1: Completed.
 Stub-API modules for Phase 1 are in their respective .py files.
 I also have psuedocode in newsanalyzer_pseudocode.txt.